 - Because the American Academy of Allergy, Asthma & Immunology reports that most people with alpha-gal can tolerate “moderate, lean dairy,” some of the quinoa recipes below include cheese.
+I recommend using vegetarian cheese to avoid a reaction from the animal enzymes in some varieties.
 If you are an alpha gal who avoids dairy, please make a dairy-free substitution.

 - Alpha gals can safely substitute chicken broth for vegetable broth if they want to plump up the protein in any of these quinoa soup recipes.

 Made with quinoa, steel cut oats, and coconut milk, these quinoa oatmeal breakfast bowls from Flavor the Moments are a delicious way to start the day.
 And with a variety of toppings, like blueberry almond butter and banana chocolate chip, you can make a different version nearly every day of the work week!